 However, during delivery, the mother's and baby's blood can intermingle.
-If this happens, the mother's body recognizes the Rh protein as a foreign substance and can begin producing antibodies (protein molecules in the immune system that recognize, and later work to destroy, foreign substances) against the Rh proteins introduced into her blood.
+If this happens, the mother's body recognizes the Rh protein as a foreign substance and might begin making antibodies (protein molecules in the immune system that recognize, and later work to destroy, foreign substances) against the Rh proteins.

 Other ways Rh-negative pregnant women can be exposed to the Rh protein that might cause antibody production include blood transfusions with Rh-positive blood, miscarriage, and ectopic pregnancy.

 In generations past, Rh incompatibility was a very serious problem.
-Fortunately, significant medical advances have been made to help prevent complications from Rh incompatibility and to treat any newborn affected by Rh disease.
+But now, significant medical advances can help prevent complications from Rh incompatibility and treat any newborn affected by Rh disease.

-A dose of Rh immune-globulin may also be given if a woman has a miscarriage, an amniocentesis, or any bleeding during pregnancy.
+A dose of Rh immune-globulin also might be given if a woman has a miscarriage, an amniocentesis, or any bleeding during pregnancy.

 Because of the success rate of the Rh immune-globulin shots, exchange transfusions are needed in fewer than 1% of Rh-incompatible pregnancies in the United States today.

 Rh incompatibility rarely causes complications in a first pregnancy and does not affect the health of the mother.
-But Rh antibodies that develop during subsequent pregnancies can be potentially dangerous to mother and child.
-Rh disease can result in severe anemia, jaundice, brain damage, and heart failure in a newborn.
+But if Rh antibodies develop, they could be dangerous to a fetus during later pregnancies.
+Rh disease can cause severe anemia, jaundice, brain damage, and heart failure in a newborn.
 In extreme cases, it can cause the death of the fetus because too many RBCs have been destroyed.

 If you're not sure what your Rh factor is and think you're pregnant, it's important to start regular prenatal care as soon as possible — including blood-type testing.
-With early detection and treatment of Rh incompatibility, you can focus on more important things — like welcoming a new, healthy baby into your household.
+With early detection and treatment of Rh incompatibility, you can focus on more important things — like welcoming a new, healthy baby.

 |American Association of Blood Banks This site of the American Association of Blood Banks describes blood banking and transfusions.|